qwopqwop200/GPTQ-for-LLaMa/README.md

 ```
 CUDA Kernels support 2,3,4,8 bits.

-Basically, 4-bit quantization is recommended.
+Basically, 4-bit quantization and 128 groupsize are recommended.

 # Acknowledgements
 This code is based on [GPTQ](https://github.com/IST-DASLab/gptq)